sydneymlambo/Mini-POS/README.md

 # Mini-POS

 # Installation
-First import sql file in the database folder and you are good to go.
+First create a database and import the sql file in the database folder and you are good to go.

+# LOGIN DETAILS
+* username: user
+* password: user